Jason Nelson (poet)

 Jason Nelson is a digital and hypermedia poet and artist.
-He is Associate Professor of Digital Culture at the University of Bergen, where he was also a Fulbright Fellow from 2016-17.
+He is a Professor of Digital Culture and a PI at the Center for Digital Narrative at the University of Bergen, where he was also a Fulbright Fellow from 2016-17.
 Until 2020 he was a lecturer on Cyberstudies, digital writing and creative practice at Griffith University in Queensland, Australia.
 He is best known for his artistic flash games/essays such as Game, game, game and again game and I made this.
 You play this.
 We are Enemies.
 He has worked on the Australia Council of the Arts Literature Board and the Board of the Electronic Literature Organization based at MIT.

-Nelson's style of Web art mergers various genres and technologies, focusing on collages of poetry, image, sound, movement and interaction.
+Nelson's style of Web art merges various genres and technologies, focusing on collages of poetry, image, sound, movement and interaction.

 Early life and education

 Nelson grew up in Oklahoma City, Oklahoma.
 He has a BA from the University of Oklahoma and an MFA in New Media Writing from Bowling Green State University.
 He began work as a poet, and has created over 30 digital works of art.
 As of 2009, he teaches Cyberstudies, digital art, and digital creative writing at Griffith University in Queensland, Australia.

 Nelson is known as a cyberpoet, using multiple media that merge and transform into each other.
 His style of "mixture chaos" and art nouveau has led to mixed reviews.
 Some critics cannot see past the "characteristic messiness" or "strangeness" in his approach, with the Wall Street Journal calling his work "as alienating as modern art can get".
 Others have described his work as "Basquiat meets Mario Brothers", and said that it represents the future of poetry and art games.